CentraleSupelec/aristote-dispatcher/workers/README.md

 - NB_USER_THRESHOLD (int, default=10): When the LLM goes from no user to many users, the average token throughput metric delivered by the LLM is smoothed and unaccurate.
 To allow a quick start, we don't check the token throughput for the first users.

-- X_MAX_PRIORITY (int, default=5): The max priority level of the queue, between 0 and 255.
-It is recommended to keep it low because a high number will consume more RAM and CPU.
-If a message is set to a higher priority, it will be considered as max priority.

 - RABBITMQ_USER (str, default="guest")

 - RABBITMQ_PASSOWRD (str, default="guest")